 2. Captions. - A caption gives reasonable notice of the subject of the bill when it reflects the title of the new statutory section being added and that title accurately describes the activities authorized.
 86 H. Jour.
 1818 (2019).
+A caption gives reasonable notice that the bill makes conforming changes to implement the bill's purpose by use of the phrase "other provisions related" to that subject.
+87 H. Jour.
+1121 (2021).
 A bill does not create a new criminal offense requiring notice in the bill's caption when it amends the statutory definitions of an offense and the new definitions do not materially alter the elements of an existing criminal offense.
 86 H. Jour.
 3105-3106 (2019).
 Where all sections of the bill are on the same subject as expressed in the caption, the caption complies with the rule.
 86 H. Jour.
 3130 (2019).